 Cost includes: All helicopter flights, all domestic flights, all ground transportation, transfers, government fees/permits, and activities as specified in the itinerary with local English-speaking medically-trained guides.
-You will be issued a personal portable oxygen cylinder (Just in case you want it at altitude.)
+(Just in case you want it at altitude.)
 All meals included (breakfast/lunch/dinner) with group from dinner Saturday to breakfast Saturday (see dates above).
 All accommodation Saturday night through checkout the following Saturday.
 No single supplement surcharge.
 (Private room included.)